Save big (up to $1,875) on small business tools with our free membership, business.com+

 Can you run a business via a smartphone?

-“Yes, absolutely, you can do so,” said Sinan Eren, co-founder/CEO of Currently Stealth Company.
+“Yes, absolutely, you can do so,” said Sinan Eren, co-founder and CEO of Opnova.
 “Actually, you can especially run a small/midsize business with mobile apps much more effectively over legacy desktop software. … Contract drafting, payment processing, all the way to e-signature apps are the mainstay of scaling an SMB business.”

 How do you run a business from a mobile device?